 At that stage, it becomes imperative to steer clear of the mistakes of the past and not take each other for granted.
 Christy and David, for instance, have made it a rule to eat dinner together every night and then spend some ‘we time’ where they both talk, swap stories about their days, ask questions, laugh, watch movies, before hitting the sack.
 This has helped them keep the spark alive in their relationship 2.0.

 It is possible to fix a broken relationship you ruined and heal together as a couple, but it takes a lot of effort and hard work.
 Not just from your side but also your partner’s.
-Before you make an attempt to salvage your bond, be doubly sure that your partner is just as committed to make it work as you.
+Before you make an attempt to salvage your bond, be doubly sure that your partner is just as committed to making it work as you.
 Otherwise, all your effort will have been in vain.